WebOrigami/docs/content/builtins/dev/explore.md

 Returns a web page that lets you explore the scope at a current point in a tree.

-This is intended to be used in conjunction with the [`debug`](debug.html) command, which lets you invoke Origami commands in the browser.
-When serving a tree with `debug`, you can then browse to a route like
+This is intended to be used in conjunction with the [`debug2`](debug2.html) command, which lets you invoke Origami commands in the browser.
+When serving a tree with `debug2`, you can then browse to a route like

 ```
 http://localhost:5000/path/to/something/!explore